Ethan Albright

-Lawrence Ethan Albright (born May 1, 1971) is a former American football long snapper who played in the National Football League (NFL) for 16 seasons, primarily with the Washington Redskins.
+Lawrence Ethan Albright (born May 1, 1971) nicknamed "the Red Snapper" due to his position and his red hair, is an American former professional football player who was a long snapper for 16 seasons in the National Football League (NFL), primarily with the Washington Redskins.
 From 1995 to 2010, he was a member of the Redskins for nine seasons, the Buffalo Bills for five seasons, and the Miami Dolphins and San Diego Chargers for one season each.
-Nicknamed The Red Snapper due to his position and his red hair, Albright played college football at North Carolina.
+He played college football for the North Carolina Tar Heels.

-Early years
+Early life

-Albright attended Grimsley High School in Greensboro, North Carolina (1989), and was a standout in football, basketball, and baseball.
+Albright attended Grimsley High School in Greensboro, North Carolina, graduating in 1989, and was a standout in football, basketball, and baseball.

 College career

 Albright played tight end early in his career for the North Carolina Tar Heels but later switched to offensive tackle and was named First-team All-ACC at that position in 1993.
 Albright also handled the long snapping duties for the Tar Heels.

 Professional career

 Miami Dolphins

 Albright began as an undrafted free agent, but later signed with the Miami Dolphins, playing 10 games during the 1995 season.